untrobotics/rover-code/ROS/README.md

   * `osr_bringup`: configuration and launch files for starting the rover
   * `led_screen`: code to communicate to the Arduino Uno to run the LED screen

-Please refer to the docstrings wihin each file to gain understanding of the internals as that is the most up-to-date and complete source of information.
+Please refer to the docstrings within each file to gain an understanding of the internals as that is the most up-to-date and complete source of information.

 ### osr

   * `roboclaw.py`: copy of the roboclaw python library, API to the roboclaw controllers.
 ROS agnostic
   * `roboclaw_wrapper.py`: ROS node that wraps around and abstracts the roboclaw library.
-Takes in commands and reports state of each motor
+Takes in commands and reports the state of each motor
   * `rover.py`: ROS node that controls the rover, taking in high-level commands and calculating motor commands which are sent to `roboclaw_wrapper.py`